ranadas/spring-rest-mvc-starter/README.md

 Started maven project for spring 4.
 No Auth.
-No Soring boot.
+No Spring boot.
 No Web xml, or any spring configuration xml.

 Main entery point configuration is com.rdas.webinit.initializer.